Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 There are lots of ways to get financial support if you've lost your job or are suddenly out of work.

 Losing your job is scary, there’s no doubt about it.
 But just know that you’re not alone, and there is support out there for you.
 We’ve put together a list of ways you can get help, in the hope it’ll make these tough times a little easier.

-If you’re out of work because you caught COVID-19, have to self-isolate, or need to care for a loved one, there are ways to get financial support.
+If you’re out of work because you’ve caught COVID-19, have to self-isolate, unable to work from home or need to care for a loved one, there are ways to get financial support.

 Take advantage of the government’s stimulus package

 As of 7 April 2020, the Singapore government has announced three stimulus packages totalling US$42 billion to support both businesses and citizens through the battered economy and month-long partial lockdown.
 Here are some resilience benefits you may qualify for:

 - COVID-19 support grant.
 Low- and middle-income Singaporeans who were retrenched due to COVID-19 may apply for a monthly cash grant of $800 for 3 months.
 You may apply between May to Sep 2020 at any social service office (SSO).

 - Temporary Relief Fund.
 Singaporeans and PRs whose livelihood are negatively impacted by COVID-19 and require urgent help may apply for a one-off $500 urgent payout from 1 to 30 Apr 2020.

 - Solidarity payment.
 All Singaporeans above 21 will receive a one-off $600 cash payout by 14 April.
 This is a bundled bonus which comprises of an extra $300 on top of the $300 Care and Support cash payout, which is now brought forward.

 - All Singaporeans aged 21 and above will receive either a $300, $600 or $900 cash payout based on their assessable income for 2019.
 Parents, with at least one Singaporean child aged 20 and below, will each receive an additional $300.